gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLMultiParser-transform.md

             }
         }

-For example, for xml document:
+For example, for the xml document:

         <rss>
             <channel>